dublin19/rdi/readme.md

+**INFORMATION:** This thing now works on Windows together with MinGW-W64 (and Qt 5.12.7 LTS)!
+I am going to update this README as soon as I finish focus on my current work...
+If you want to experiment on your own checkout [this](https://github.com/FMeinicke/QtRaw/issues/1) and [this](https://github.com/Exiv2/exiv2/issues/1101) and have fun!

+And by the way, also Canon CR3 is supported (except from exiv2 side, but I think we use a workaround with exiftool...)!

 ## What is this?

 I do not think anyone is going to stumble upon this, but anyway if this possibly happen.. welcome!

 RDI or RawImageDisplayer (yes, swapped the D and the I by accident) is a little testing application which tries to display a RAW image and the given EXIF metadata of it.
 It is not an application which goes into production, more like a playground which works and grow from time to time.
-Probably some of the things I try out here are going into my photo application **Luster** later on...
+Probably some of the things I try out here are going into my photo application later on...

 Oh, and remember, something here laying around (such as files, codes and classes) could be possibly unused or were commented...